ShaggyTech/nhtsa-api-wrapper/README.md

 - If you try to use any of the above without native fetch support, you will get an error.

-Using it this way won't make the request for you, nor will it handle the path and params in a smart way such as when using one of the endpoint methods directly (DecodeVin, etc.).
-It simply makes fetching data from the NHTSA API easier by handling the URL and query string building, the rest is up to you to implement.
+Using it this way won't make the request for you, nor will it handle the path and params in a smart and consistent way such as when using one of the endpoint methods directly (DecodeVin, etc.).It simply makes fetching data from the NHTSA API easier by handling the URL and query string building, it gives you back the full VPIC URL and the rest is up to you to implement.

 You will need to have some knowledge of the NHTSA API url structure because each endpoint has a different `path` and required/optional `params`.
 You can see url examples for each endpoint in the